pranavpatilsce/Distributed-File-Storage-System-P2P-Overlay-Network/README.md

 This project can stream audio, video, and image files from client to server via gRPC.
 The main goal of the project is to build an overlay network.

 ### Operation
 0. You will have to generate the proto files using proto.sh.
 You can also run the project Makefile.
-Before the 1st bootup, delete the cache.txt and data folder.
 1. From main directory, do `cd project`
 2. Then type `source bin/activate` (Use python3)
 3. Open another terminal window and do steps 1 and 2 again in the directory